What is the Participative Leadership Style? Pros and Cons

-Participative leadership is a type of leadership style that focuses on involving team members in decision-making.
+Participative leadership is a leadership style that focuses on involving team members in decision-making.
 Instead of being authoritarian leaders, participative leaders work with their teams to create solutions to problems that arise in the workplace.

-What is Participative Leadership?
+What is the Participative Leadership Style?

 participative leadership